juharris/dotnet-OptionsProvider/README.md

 # OptionsProvider
-Enables loading configurations from JSON files, YAML files, or your own [`IConfigurationSource`s][custom-configuration-provider] to manage options for experiments.
+Enables loading configurations from JSON files, YAML files, or your own custom implementations of [`IConfigurationSource`][custom-configuration-provider] to manage options for experiments or different configurations of your service which can overlap or intersect.

-Features:
+Core Features:
 * **Each *feature flag* can be represented by a JSON or YAML file** which contains options to override default configuration values when processing feature names or experiment names in a request.
 Note that YAML support is still experimental and parsing may change.
+* **Custom configuration sources**: Tools like [Azure App Configuration][azure-app-configuration] to control options externally while the service is running can be used with this library as this library accepts custom `IConfigurationSource`s and overrides the current default `IConfiguration` when given feature names.
+This project mainly encourages using features backed by configurations in files with your source code because that's the most clear way for developers to see what values are supported for different configurable options.
+* **Multiple features** can be enabled for the same request to support overlapping or intersecting experiments which are ideally mutually exclusive.
-* **Reads separate files in parallel** to keep independent configurations clear and easily maintainable.
+* **Reads separate files in parallel** when loading your configurations.
+Keeping configurations for each experiment in a separate file keeps your configurations independent, clear, and easily maintainable.
 * Supports clear file names and **aliases** for feature names.
-* Uses the same logic that `ConfigurationBuilder` uses to load files so that it's easy to understand as it's the same as how `appsettings*.json` files are loaded.
+* Uses the same logic that `ConfigurationBuilder` uses to load and combine configurations for experiments so that it's easy to understand as because the same as how `appsettings*.json` files are loaded and overridden.
-* **Caching**: Built configuration objects are cached by default in `IMemoryCache` to avoiding rebuilding the same objects for the same feature names.
+* **Caching**: Built configuration objects are cached by default in `IMemoryCache` to avoid rebuilding the same objects for the same feature names.

-This project mainly focuses on supporting features backed by configurations in files with your source code because that's the most clear way for developers to see what values are supported for different configurable options.
-Tools like [Azure App Configuration][azure-app-configuration] to control options externally while the service is running can be used with this library as this library accepts custom `IConfigurationSource`s and overrides the current default `IConfiguration` when given feature names.
+Caching options such as the lifetime of an entry can be configured using [`MemoryCacheEntryOptions`][MemoryCacheEntryOptions].

 # Installation
 ```